cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 * You understand the concepts of [Protobuf](/academy/2-cosmos-concepts/6-protobuf.md).
 * Go is installed.
-* You have the checkers blockchain codebase with the game FIFO.
-If not, follow the [previous steps](./1-game-fifo.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/game-fifo).
+* You have the checkers blockchain codebase with events.
+If not, follow the [previous steps](/hands-on-exercise/1-ignite-cli/7-events.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/two-events).

 </HighlightBox>